Leonardo-Boss/suckless-site/suckless.org/project_ideas/index.md

 ### A sane backend for surf

 There is dillo, netsurf and abaco which implement HTML.
-The problem is Javascript and extensions to replace webkit as the big dependency hell for web rendering in surf.
+The problem is JavaScript and extensions to replace webkit as the big dependency hell for web rendering in surf.

 If you prepare to work on this project, plan ahead in recruiting more